Laibach A New Symphonic Work

 Alamut was composed by Luka Jamnik (Laibach), Idin Samimi Mofakham, and Nima A. Rowshan.

-Laibach will open an Alamut related exhibition at the Cukrarna Gallery, Ljubljana on 23 April.
+Laibach’s Alamut related exhibition at the Cukrarna Gallery, Ljubljana continues until 18 May.
 The UNTERNEHMEN BARBAROSSA project intertwines themes and visuals from Nikolaj Pirnat’s partisan graphics with reference to Picasso’s Guernica, and the story of an Afghan family from Kabul who wove a carpet based on a sketch provided by the group.
 More details HERE.

 Laibach Alamut tracklisting